rmed/forgotten/README.md

 [core]
 db_path = /path/to/database/file
+media_path = /path/to/store/media/files
 wait_time = 15
 ```

 - `token`: can be obtained from the bot father when creating the bot
 - `owner`: can be obtained from the bot by executing the `/me` command when it is launched.
 On the first launch, a value of `0` is recommended before you specify your Telegram ID
 - `db_path`: the user must have read/write permissions on the specified path
+- `media_path`: photos sent for the reminders will be stored here
 - `wait_time`: time to wait (in minutes) between each check for reminders that are ready to be sent

 ## Execution